MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 One computer that meets the hardware and software specifications below is required to complete the guide; A second computer is recommended to validate the upgrade process.

-- Computer 1 is the computer you will use to run Hyper-V and host virtual machines.
-It is recommended that this computer have 16 GB or more of installed RAM and a multi-core processor.
+- **Computer 1**: the computer you will use to run Hyper-V and host virtual machines.
+This computer should have 16 GB or more of installed RAM and a multi-core processor.
-- Computer 2 is a client computer from your corporate network that is shadow-copied to create a VM that can be added to the PoC environment.
-This procedure enables you to test a VM that is a mirror image of the computer on your network.
+- **Computer 2**: a client computer from your corporate network.
+It is shadow-copied to create a VM that can be added to the PoC environment, enabling you to test a mirror image of a computer on your network.
 If you do not have a computer to use for this simulation, you can download an evaluation VHD and use it to represent this computer.
 Subsequent guides use this computer to simulate Windows 10 replace and refresh scenarios, so the VM is required even if you cannot create this VM using computer 2.

 Harware requirements are displayed below: